Application Downloaded On: 09 Jan 2014

 -Name server name and name server IP address

 -The system will also allow search using non-Latin character sets which are compliant with IDNA specification.

 The user will choose one or more search criteria, combine them by Boolean operators (AND, OR, NOT) and provide partial or exact match regular expressions for each of the criterion name-value pairs.
 The domain names matching the search criteria will be returned to the user.

-Figure 26-2 shows an architectural depiction of the new service.
+Figure 26-2 attached shows an architectural depiction of the new service.

 To mitigate the abuses noted above, Neustar will implement any or all of these mechanisms as appropriate:

-The searchable WHOIS application will adhere to all privacy laws and policies of the .Ferrero registry.
+The searchable WHOIS application will adhere to all privacy laws and policies of the .weatherchannel registry.

 26.9 Resourcing Plans